mynameissajil-pixel/retail_sales_analysis_sql_project/README.md

 DESCRIBE RETAIL_SALES;
 ```

-3)Write a SQL query to calculate the total sales (total_sale) for each category:
+3) Write a SQL query to calculate the total sales (total_sale) for each category:

 ```sql
 SELECT CATEGORY,SUM(TOTAL_SALE) AS NET_SALES,COUNT(*) AS TOTAL_ORDERS